WPI Launches Environmental Studies B.A. Program

 The rigorous, yet flexible, program of study will engage students in fundamental principles of mathematics, natural science, environmental engineering, social science, and the humanities.
 Another primary theme of the program is cross-disciplinary communication, which will be emphasized in a series of four core courses taught by six faculty members from various departments.

 "WPI's BA program in environmental studies complements our environmental engineering degree, with an emphasis much more on the human side of the ledger," said WPI Provost John Orr.
 "It emphasizes human-induced changes to the environment, strongly drawing from areas of social science and providing education in humanistic as well as scientific analysis.
 Of course, this program is conducted within the context of WPI's long-term strengths on the technological side."

-The university also offers countless opportunities for research and community engagement from its project-enhanced curriculum and Global Perspective Program, through which students travel to project centers around the world – or stay in the city of Worcester – to tackle real-world problems and develop real solutions for them.
-The Global Perspective Program's project-based approach offers students unique opportunities to engage environmental issues in practical, hands-on ways through experiential learning projects with external sponsors in the United States and abroad.
+The university also offers countless opportunities for research and community engagement from its project-enhanced curriculum and Global Projects Program, through which students travel to project centers around the world – or stay in the city of Worcester – to tackle real-world problems and develop real solutions for them.
+The Global Projects Program's project-based approach offers students unique opportunities to engage environmental issues in practical, hands-on ways through experiential learning projects with external sponsors in the United States and abroad.
 Graduates will have strong, marketable skills that are translatable into graduate school, law school, or a professional environmental position upon graduation.

 The launch of the environmental studies major also coincides with WPI’s efforts to promote sustainability on campus and around the world.
 For more information on the university’s efforts on behalf of this cause, visit the Sustainability Web site.